mike-hearn/useapassphrase/passphrase_advocate.md

 | An important number, such as a date or zip code (example: `03261981`)| It's memorable to you, certainly. | 2.213 seconds |
 | A word with trivial letter→number substitutions (example: `S4nfr4n`)| Sort of memorable, but you may forget which letters are substituted for numbers.| 639 milliseconds|

-If your password resembles any of these examples, it is _instantly crackable._ Even a mix of these patterns, such as `[common word]+[number]` will be trivial to crack.
+If your password resembles any of these examples, it is _instantly crackable._ Even a mix of these patterns, such as `[common word]+[number]` will be straightforward to crack.

 Compare those to a passphrase: